Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Pros: Handles snow, rain and heat; scratch-proof inner; front and rear cinch straps.

-Cons: Bulkier to store; grey fabric shows dirt.
+Cons: Bulkier to store; gray fabric shows dirt.

 Budge Lite — Best Budget